 Employee Payroll Deduction membership cancellations will take effect the first day of the following pay period.
 Members will have continued access until the last day of the current pay period.

-It is the member's responsibility to check personal financial statement for accuracy and that charges have been cancelled.
+It is the member's responsibility to check personal financial statement for accuracy and that charges have been canceled.

-Once a membership is cancelled, there is no guarantee that it may be reinstated.
+Once a membership is canceled, there is no guarantee that it may be reinstated.

 Student Guest Policy

 Community and Employee members are not allowed to bring guests.

 Any person 18 years or older with a valid driver’s license may purchase a one-day membership for $10.
 Waiver, Release of Liability and Covenant Not to Sue is required.